Singularity formation for compressible Euler equations: Full compressible Euler equations

 The second major obstacle appears in the equations of gradient variables.
 Like in p-system, following the wisdoms of many previous works, c.f. \cite{G3, lax2, linliuyang}, a good choice is

 which satisfy

 where

 Clearly, $a_0=0$ if $S_0(x)$ (thus $m(x)$) is a constant.
-For general adiabatic flows, $a_0$ is not constant zero. \eqref{yq odes} are not in Riccati type, and these different ODE structures lead to different behaviors of solutions, when initial data are not uniformly small around a constant state.
-Indeed, the classical theory of \cite{lizhoukong0,lizhoukong,Liu1} confirms that, when initial data are uniformly arbitrarily small near a constant sate away from vacuum, $y$ and/or $q$ blows up in finite time if and only if $y(x, 0)<0$ or $q(x, 0)<0$ at some point $x\in\mathbb{R}$.
-We first present an example to show that this is not the case for large initial data. \begin{example} For any $C^1$ functions $S(x)$ and $\tau(x)>0$,
+For general adiabatic flows, $a_0$ is not constant zero. \eqref{yq odes} are not in Riccati type, and these different ODE structures lead to different behaviors of solutions, this is more crucial when initial data are not small perturbation around a constant state.
+Indeed, the classical theory of \cite{lizhoukong0,lizhoukong,Liu1} confirms that, when initial data are arbitrarily small near a constant sate away from vacuum, $y$ and/or $q$ blows up in finite time if there is some nonlinear compression (under their notations) at some point $x\in\mathbb{R}$, under a so-called nonlinear wave condition \cite{Liu1}.
+We also note that the choice of gradient variables in \cite{lizhoukong0,lizhoukong,Liu1} is slightly different from our choices here.
+Our choices of $y$ and $q$ seem better for large solutions.
+From now on, we adapt the notions to call the initial data are compressive at $x$ if $y(x,0)<0$ or $q(x, 0)<0$, and rarefactive at $x$ if $y(x,0)\ge 0$ or $q(x, 0)\ge 0$.
+We first present an example to show that weak initial compression does not necessary develop finite time gradient blowup.